Jonas-Verhellen/Bayesian-Illumination/README.md

 * **Fingerprint-Based Rediscovery:** A lightweight task focused on molecule rediscovery where the fitness of a molecule is the Tanimoto similarity to the target molecule, based on their respective extended-connectivity fingerprints.
 Implementation based on Gaucamol.
 * **Descriptor-Based Rediscovery:**  An alternative molecule rediscovery task, with intermediate computational expense, where the fitness of a generated molecule is the conformer-aggregated similarity to the target molecule, based on their respective descriptors (USRCAT or Zernike).
+* **Guacamol Benchmarks:** These tasks optimise molecules to score highly on the GuacaMol task provided by the TDC oracle: molecular properties, molecular similarity, drug rediscovery, isomers, MPOs, median molecule and a few others.
+* **Organic Photovoltaics:** These tasks focus on the design of small organic donor molecules with optimal power conversion efficiency, based on single point GFN2-xTB calculations distilled through an autoML model provided by the Tartarus benchmarking suite.
 * **SAS-Modulated Docking Scores:** A computationally intensive task, utilising docking methods which evaluate the theoretical affinity between a small molecule and a target protein.
 To avoid pure exploitation of the docking method, the scores are modulated by the synthetic accesibility of the small molecule.

 ### Molecular Representations